phoenixvc/PhoenixVC-Website/README.md

 **PROPRIETARY SOFTWARE**
 © 2024-2025 Phoenix VC.
 All Rights Reserved.

 This software is the confidential and proprietary information of Phoenix VC.
 Unauthorized reproduction, distribution, or disclosure is strictly prohibited.

 ---

-**Confidentiality Notice**: This document contains proprietary information.
+**Confidentiality Notice:** This document contains proprietary information.